Dr Jessica Wright PhD, MA, BSc

 - Bijlenga P, Ebeling C, Jaegersberg M, Summers P, Rogers A, Waterworth A, Iavindrasana J, Macho J, Pereira VM, Bukovics P , Vivas E et al (2013) Risk of Rupture of Small Anterior Communicating Artery Aneurysms Is Similar to Posterior Circulation Aneurysms.
 Stroke, 44(11), 3018-3026.

-- Elger BS, Iavindrasana J, Iacono LL, Müller H, Roduit N, Summers P & Wright J (2010) Strategies for health data exchange for secondary, cross-institutional clinical research.
+- Elger BS, Iavindrasana J, Lo Iacono L, Müller H, Roduit N, Summers P & Wright J (2010) Strategies for health data exchange for secondary, cross-institutional clinical research.
 Computer Methods and Programs in Biomedicine, 99(3), 230-251.

 - Wright J, Gevers S, Ploem C & Śliwka M (2010) Regulating Tissue Research: Do We Need Additional Rules to Protect Research Participants?.
 European Journal of Health Law, 17(5), 455-469.